ksbg/sparklanes/README.md

 Getting Started
 ---------------

-Check out the [example](examples/README.md), which shows how a simple ETL pipeline can be built.
+Check out the [example](examples/README.md), which shows how a simple ETL lane can be built.

 Defining a Pipeline
 -------------------
-The simplest way to define pipeline is via _pipeline configuration files_, which are schematized YAML files.
-The layout of a pipeline configuration should look as follows:
+The simplest way to define lane is via _pipeline configuration files_, which are schematized YAML files.
+The layout of a lane configuration should look as follows:

 ```yaml